jinyeom/torchlife/README.md

-# torchlife
+# TorchLife
-PyTorch implementation of Conway's Game of Life
+PyTorch implementation of Conway's Game of Life.